tokyodaugavpils/TelegramBotTemplate/README.md

-example of online store in Telegram
+This is an example of online store in Telegram